🇳🇱

 🏨

-B&B and smaller hotel breakfasts Dutch breakfast culture is built around dairy: sliced Gouda and Edam, butter on bread, milk-based yoghurt, and cold cuts.
+Dutch breakfast culture is built around dairy: sliced Gouda and Edam, butter on bread, milk-based yoghurt, and cold cuts.
 At smaller guesthouses and B&Bs, the breakfast table may offer little beyond bread with jam and fruit.
-Always contact accommodation in advance to request plant-based alternatives, or self-cater breakfast using a nearby Albert Heijn — both solve the problem reliably.
+Contact accommodation in advance to request plant-based alternatives, or self-cater breakfast from a nearby Albert Heijn.
+Both solve the problem reliably and without friction.

 🍺